 - Space Hotel.
 This is a very popular budget hotel with great facilities (including a movie theatre, rooftop bar, and a gym).
 It has various room types (most with shared bathrooms), but there are also double and family rooms with private bathrooms.

-Using the map below, you can compare hotels, apartments, and Airbnb accommodations in Melbourne.
+TIP: Using the map below, you can compare hotels and short-term rental accommodations in Melbourne.
 Simply insert your travel dates and group size, and you’ll see the best deals for your stay.
 Check it out!

 More travel tips for Australia: